Trauma Therapy & PTSD Counseling in Burr Ridge & Willowbrook, IL

 No matter what kind of trauma you faced, our counselors at RelationshipStore will help you feel safe and work with you to make sense of what you’ve been through and develop the tools you need to manage its impact on your life.
 Trauma therapy helps you understand and rewire the protective mechanisms your brain has put in place, allowing you to respond to life in healthier, more balanced ways.

-In your trauma counseling sessions, you will begin to understand how past events have impacted your emotions, thoughts, and behaviors.
+In your trauma therapy sessions, you will begin to understand how past events have impacted your emotions, thoughts, and behaviors.
 Together, we will identify triggers, learn emotional regulation strategies, and explore how trauma might be influencing your current life.

 Techniques like Cognitive Behavioral Therapy (CBT) and Eye Movement Desensitization and Reprocessing (EMDR) are often used.
-Cognitive Behavioral Therapy (CBT) helps individuals recognize and change negative thought patterns and behaviors that are linked to their trauma, while Eye Movement Desensitization and Reprocessing (EMDR) uses guided eye movements or other bilateral stimulation to help process and integrate traumatic memories, reducing their emotional intensity.
-Both therapies are highly effective in treating trauma by helping individuals gain control over distressing thoughts and responses.
+Cognitive Behavioral Therapy (CBT) helps individuals recognize and change negative thought patterns and behaviors that are linked to their trauma.

 What if talking about my trauma makes me feel worse?